Cecilia Ivimy

 Cecilia has extensive experience in human rights law and is ranked as a leading junior in civil liberties.
 She has advised and represented clients on human rights law in a wide range of contexts including: social and adult care, welfare benefits, education, pensions, sanctions, proceeds of crime, prisons and secure hospitals, and military action abroad.
 She has represented the United Kingdom in multiple appeals before the European Court of Human Rights.

-• Quarantine restrictions for travellers arriving in the UK brought by commercial airlines; acting for the Secretaries of State for Health and Transport
+• Whether COVID isolation requirements for travellers arriving in the UK were irrational, disproportionate, or breached Articles 5 and 8; acting for the Secretary of State for Health and Transport

 • A1P1 compatibility of public sector “Exit Payment” regulations and their effect on the Local Government Pension Scheme; acting for the claimants including a public sector union